janex-PL/CodeWithFlavor/content/posts/effortless-selenium-setups-in-docker-for-net-with-selenium-manager.md

 ## Current status of Selenium + Docker

-Let's analyze the benefits that all of these changes have brought us i n the context of the issues mentioned earlier.
+Let's analyze the benefits that all of these changes have brought us in the context of the issues mentioned earlier.

 ### Reduced base image size
 Since we no longer need to manually install the browser and its driver, we can remove this process from our Dockerfile and leave only the installation of required dependencies.
 Below is the Dockerfile for .NET runtime image tagged `6.0.22-bookworm-slim ` that can be safely used with Chrome for Testing and Selenium.